 The Many Types of Content

 Where many optimizers go wrong in their helpful blogs and articles is putting an emphasis on written content.
-There are several types of content, and they can all be used to bring traffic to your website if you use them correctly.
+There are several types of content,that can be used to bring traffic to your website when used correctly.

 - Written content – Yes, written content is the favorite form for SEOs, because search engines have no way of understand the content in images, videos or audio files.
 We push the written word, explaining how to write it for SEO and visitors, often to the extreme.